What parents need to know

 Is it any good?

-The best fiction elevates the human condition into something transcendent.
+The best fiction elevates the human condition into something transcendent, and this novel is a shining example.
 Harry Sue is mired in the muck of life: There's nothing cute or pretty or sentimental about her.
 She deliberately talks like the convict she wants to become and deals with problems no child should face with levelheaded, street-smart common sense, leavened with a broad streak of humor.

 But author Sue Stauffacher, who has worked with incarcerated mothers, lifts this gritty story out of the mire with wit, style, and emotion.
 She's a conette who knows the backstory, and doesn't go for the obvious tears, instead treating terrible events with a light touch and then sucker-punching the reader in unexpected places.
 The complex tapestry she weaves includes a wealth of intriguing secondary characters.
 This is a highly original tour de force, one that lingers long in the memory, bears multiple readings, and provides grist for many discussions.

 Families can talk about...